raganwald/raganwald.github.com/index.md

 - I am a strong partner with recruiting, and I'm known both for expertise evaluating prospective engineers, and for my stength closing senior hires.

+- At PagerDuty and elsewhere, I hired for potential: I tried to always look for Staff+ engineers, keeping in mind that it's an excellent strategy to hire them before someone else recognizes their potential, and grow them into the role.

+- I teach (both formally and informally), mentor, and provide positive, constructive feedback to grow my colleagues just as I learn, follow, and accept constructive feedback to grow myself.

 - As a Principal Engineer and member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I led or co-led the adoption of tooling, process, and language choices that supported scaling engineering capacity.

 - As a cultural influencer, I helped PagerDuty's engineering successfully navigate the product/market fit refinement phase, a rapid sales growth phase, and a post-IPO transition to efficient and predictible scaling phase.